Can You Eat Largemouth Bass? Safety, Taste & Cooking Guide (July 2026)

 Step-by-Step Filleting Guide

 Learning how to fillet largemouth bass properly maximizes meat yield and quality.
-Start with a clean, flat surface and a well-chilled fish.
+For a more detailed visual guide with step-by-step photos, see our complete tutorial on how to fillet bass like a pro.

 1. Place the bass on its side, head pointing left (for right-handed filleting)